ryandaniels/gallerize/README.rst

 - Generates clean, slim, semantically appropriate HTML5 and uses CSS 3 for styling.
 As a result, the output can easily be themed.
 - Provides HTML access keys for keyboard navigation.
+- Can use fancybox (similar to lightbox) jQuery effect.
+- Optimize image to reduce size and remove meta info.

 Requirements
 ============